Teen climate activist is leaving U.S., setting sail for Spain

 Published Wednesday, November 13, 2019 12:21AM EST

-HAMPTON, Va. -- Swedish teen climate activist Greta Thunberg will leave North America and begin her return trip across the Atlantic on Wednesday aboard a 48-foot (15-meter) catamaran sailboat whose passengers include an 11-month-old baby.
+HAMPTON, Va. -- Swedish teen climate activist Greta Thunberg left North America on a return trip across the Atlantic on Wednesday, hitching a renewable-energy ride with an Australian family aboard their 48-foot (15-meter) catamaran.

+Thunberg tweeted that they set sail from Virginia after the family answered her urgent appeal for a ride back to Europe, where she hopes to arrive in time for the United Nations climate meeting that was moved to Madrid in early December.
+They left shortly before 8 a.m.
+She encouraged followers to track their journey online.

-The boat leaves little to no carbon footprint, boasting solar panels and a hydro-generators for power.
-It also has a toilet, unlike the boat on which she sailed from the United Kingdom to New York in August .
-That one only had a bucket.
+Their boat, named La Vagabonde, leaves little to no carbon footprint, using solar panels and hydro-generators for power.
+It also has a toilet, unlike the boat on which she sailed from the United Kingdom to New York in August.
+That one had only a bucket.

 "There are countless people around the world who don't have access to a toilet," she said about the upgrade.
 "It's not that important.
 But it's nice to have."

-Thunberg spoke Tuesday inside the tight confines of the catamaran, named La Vagabonde, as it was docked in Hampton, Virginia, near the Chesapeake Bay's mouth.
-She's hitching a ride to Spain in hopes of attending a United Nations climate meeting in Madrid in early December.
+Thunberg spoke with The Associated Press Tuesday inside the tight confines of the boat's cabin as it was docked in Hampton, near the mouth of the Chesapeake Bay.

-The owners of the boat are Riley Whitelum and Elayna Carausu, an Australian couple who have an 11-month-old son named Lenny.
+The boat's owners are Riley Whitelum and Elayna Carausu, an Australian couple who travel the world with their 11-month-old baby, Lenny.
 The family, which has a large online following, responded to Thunberg's call on social media for a carbon-free ride to Europe.
-An expert sailor, Nikki Henderson, is also coming along.
+An expert sailor, Nikki Henderson, also is coming along.

-The trip could take two to four weeks, and November is considered off-season for sailing across the Atlantic.
-As Thunberg spoke Tuesday, the temperature had dipped into the 30s as sleet turned into light snow.
+The trip could take two to four weeks, in conditions that could be challenging.
+November is considered off-season for sailing across the Atlantic.
+As Thunberg spoke Tuesday, the temperature had dipped into the 30s, with sleet turning to light snow.

 But the 16-year-old, who refuses to fly because of the carbon price of plane travel, didn't seem bothered.